-McDonald’s ousted CEO will get 26 weeks of pay
+Second McDonald’s executive out after CEO fired

 McDonald’s board named Chris Kempczinski as the company’s new president and CEO.
 Kempczinski most recently served as president of McDonald’s U.S. division.

-McDonald’s said Monday that Kempczinski’s base salary will be $1.25 million, or 58% higher than his 2018 compensation.
+McDonald’s Corp. said Monday that Kempczinski’s base salary will be $1.25 million, or 58% higher than his 2018 compensation.

 Analysts said Monday that Kempczinski — who joined McDonald’s from Kraft in 2015 — will likely follow the path laid out by Easterbrook, including redesigning U.S. stores to make them more digitally savvy and testing voice-based technology at drive-thrus.